The stability of the flamingo population will come not by making them stand on two feet, but through conserving their rapidly disappearing habitat.

 Nothing starts your day like an angry mob at 7am.

-A group of fifty or so men are gathering outside the yard of the house we’re staying at.
+A group of fifty or so men is gathering outside the yard of the house we're staying at.
 Things get heated – men begin shouting and waving their arms in frustration.
 They’re yelling in Lingala, so I look to Jef for help.
 He shrugs.
 “They want money.”

 And money is what we’re trying to bring to people here in this part of DR Congo.
 We’re in Lingunda, a village on an elevated bank of the Lomako River.